winterberryteastories/overseerr-sonarr/README.md

 * Disable `Enable Automatic Search`

 Currently the behavior is:
-* All anime is set to series type "Standard"
+* All anime is set to series type "Standard".
-* German shows get a different root folder (`/data/media/tv-de`)
+* German shows get a different root folder (`/data/media/tv-de`).
-* German shows get a different quality profile (also depends on whether it's anime or not)
+* German shows get a different quality profile.

 # TODO
 Currently this is not really customizable but if someone shows interest I'd be happy to improve it :)